Decoders

 {"log":"{\"status\": \"up and running\"}\r\n","stream":"stdout","time":"2018-03-09T01:01:44.851160855Z"}

-as you can see the original message is handled as an escaped string.
-Ideally in Fluent Bit we would like to keep having the original structured message and not a string.
+The original message is handled as an escaped string.
+Fluent Bit will use the original structured message, and not a string.

-• Decode_Field: if the content can be decoded in a structured message, append that structure message (keys and values) to the original log message.
+• Decode_Field: If the content can be decoded in a structured message, append the structured message (keys and values) to the original log message.

-• Decode_Field_As: any content decoded (unstructured or structured) will be replaced in the same key/value, no extra keys are added.
+• Decode_Field_As: Any decoded content (unstructured or structured) will be replaced in the same key/value, and no extra keys are added.

 # Command | Decoder | Field | Optional Action |

-Each line in the parser with a key Decode_Field instruct the parser to apply a specific decoder on a given field, optionally it offer the option to take an extra action if the decoder cannot succeed.
+Each line in the parser with a key Decode_Field instructs the parser to apply a specific decoder on a given field.
+Optionally, it offers the option to take an extra action if the decoder doesn't succeed.

 json